-The Vice President of Student Affairs and the Executive Director of College Relations or their designees if either or both are unavailable will determine the content of the message and will use some or all of the systems described below to communicate the threat to the College community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+The Vice President of Institutional Advancement and the Executive Director of College Relations or their designees if either or both are unavailable will determine the content of the message and will use some or all of the systems described below to communicate the threat to the College community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

 Are there any delays in implementing Emergency Notifications?

 As per the requirements of the law, College Relations will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to local police departments and Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 Through what systems are the Emergency Notifications made?

 The various systems that institution has in place for communicating information quickly to the community include:

 - Text Alerts/Voice Mail